siamaksade/openshift-gitops-getting-started/README.md

 Although OpenShift GitOps by default installs an Argo CD instance for the cluster, there are use-cases where different application teams might need their own Argo CD instance confined to their own namespaces and applications.
 Therefore, OpenShift GitOps support creating additional Argo CD instances declaratively through creating `ArgoCD` resources.

-In the OpenShift Web Console, create a project called `myargocd` and then click on the plus sign in the top navigation bar to then paste the following in the YAML editor, and then click on **Create**.
+In the OpenShift Web Console, create a project called `myargocd` and then click on the plus sign in the top navigation bar.
+Then, paste the following in the YAML editor, and click on **Create** afterwards:

 ```
 apiVersion: argoproj.io/v1alpha1